MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -ScriptsToProcess
 Specifies script (.ps1) files that run in the caller's session state when the module is imported.
-You can use these scripts to prepare an environment, just as you might use a login script.
+You can use these scripts to prepare an environment, just as you might use a logon script.

 To specify scripts that run in the module's session state, use the NestedModules key.